DataStax-Academy/zdm-scenario-katapod/step1.md

 curl -XPOST localhost:8000/status/eva/New | jq
 ```

-Try the read again and check the output:
+Try the read again and check the output to see the new status:

 ```bash
 ### client